man-of-sbk/angular-learning-progress/udemy/README.md

 ## 24. Styling Elements Dynamically with ngStyle

-**attribute directive** are ones used just like an attribute of an component.
+**attribute directive** are ones used just like an attribute of an component & used to change properties of DOM eles.

 **property binding for directive**: `property binding` can be utilized so as to set value of a property of a `directive` by just put the target `directive` into a pair of `[]`.
 Then, we will assign the `directive` to an `object` whose properties presents the ones of the `directive`.